burakbayramli/astromaestro/README.md

 main screen for Vedic input.
 Make sure `astromaestro.jar` exists before starting the application.

-## TODO

-- Compiling the Java code base into Webassembly using TeaVM would be great, the code would be usable through a browser, called via Javascript.
-Currently SwissEph is in Java, therefore interfacing the code via Web requires a Web server.

 References

 [1] Grant Lewi, *Heaven Knows What*